Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 3.md

 heavily-populated cross-bucket can interfere with that.
 That’s because FindPairs dispatches in two phases, first for each of the buckets, and then again to test the cross-bucket against all the cell buckets.
-The second phase is single-threaded (dual-threaded in the editor as an extra thread is dispatched to validate no entity is repeated in the `CollisionLayer`).
+The second phase is single-threaded (dual-threaded in the editor for entity validation).
 You can see these phases in the timeline view of the profiler.

 So yeah, FindPairs has awesome thread-safety guarantees.
 But if you try to write to the components of the entity pairs using `ComponentLookup`, you will still